PASTOR: FR. KURT NAGEL

 Daily: Our Perpetual Eucharistic Adoration Chapel is available 24 hours a day, every day of the week, except during the celebration of the Mass.

-Local Eucharistic Congress
+Recap of the Eucharistic Congress

 Official Appointments Announced